 In our 8-year history there have already been several vital changes.
 Each change has required answers to many questions, and each has contributed to our development and success.

-Currently, Admind is transforming its organizational culture.
-Cooperation, analysis, new ideas, and incredible energy generated by our efforts are all factors that have allowed us to become Poland’s largest branding agency.
+Currently, Admind is in the middle of a brand transformation with its organizational culture.
+We organize with cooperation, analysis, new ideas, and incredible energy generated by our efforts are all factors that have allowed us to become Poland’s largest branding agency.
 We are now becoming a global company, with offices in 5 countries, employing 70 wonderful people of 9 different nationalities.
 We collaborate with international corporations of global renown.

 However, in order to fully utilize our potential, we require proper organizational culture.
 It is my task as a CEO to provide solutions that build and reinforce this culture.